-Identifiable and Unidentifiable Intangible Assets
+Identifiable Intangible Assets

-Some major types of identifiable intangible assets are listed below:
+Some major types of identifiable intangible assets are listed below.

-Patent—unique right to manufacture a product or to use a process; protected by a legal authority for 17 years.
+Patent: Unique right to manufacture a product or to use a process; protected by a legal authority for 17 years.

-Patent license—the right to manufacture a product or to use a process that is patented by another party.
+Patent license: The right to manufacture a product or to use a process that is patented by another party.

 Trademarks are protected by law when registered as long as the word does not become accepted in common language as descriptive of all similar items.

-Leasehold—unique right to use another party’s tangible asset; created under long-term lease contracts.
+Leasehold: Unique right to use another party’s tangible asset; created under long-term lease contracts.

-Organization costs—unique right to operate as a business entity; obtained through registration with authorities, payment of permit and legal fees, and issuance of securities.
+Organization costs: Unique right to operate as a business entity; obtained through registration with authorities, payment of permit and legal fees, and issuance of securities.

-Other identifiable intangibles may exist; those listed above appear as assets in balance sheets when appropriate conditions are met.
+Other identifiable intangibles may exist.
+Those listed above appear as assets in balance sheets when appropriate conditions are met.

 Unidentifiable Intangible Assets